 Designated as a “Top World Destination,” the town of Jackson is located at the southern end of the valley.
 Jackson offers countless opportunities for shopping, dining, and experiencing the local attractions and entertainment.
 At the heart of downtown Jackson lies a town square with its notable antler arch entrance and boardwalk-lined shops.
 The stores scattered along the Western boardwalk range from commercial chains and souvenir shops to fashion boutiques and fine art galleries.
 In fact, Jackson is the fifth nationally recognized arts center in the nation.

 When you’re ready to take a break from shopping, grab a bite at one of the many restaurants in Jackson Hole.
 It’s been said that more than half of Jackson’s residents could eat out every night at the same time and still not fill the town’s nearly one hundred restaurants and eateries!
 As evening falls on the antler arches, gear up for a night on the town.
 Belly up to the bar at one of Jackson’s world-famous saloons and enjoy live music, dancing, and a beer or two from a regional brewery.
 From truly local hideaways to the more well-known watering holes, Jackson’s vibrant nightlife offers something for everyone.

-Enjoy a 3-night stay in one standard guest room (2 beds) at Rustic Inn Creekside Resort & Spa, The Lodge at Jackson Hole or similar luxury accommodations in Jackson Hole, WY.
+Enjoy a 3-night stay in one standard guest room (2 beds) at Rustic Inn Creekside Resort & Spa or similar luxury accommodations in Jackson Hole, WY.

 Blackout Dates: Holidays have limited availability and may be subject to additional fees.
-Tours available May through early October.
+Tours available May through end of September.

-**Minimum age required for tours is 8 years old
+**Minimum age required for excursions is 8 years old